-It’s also worth noting that stress is a well-known trigger for both hot flashes and rosacea.
-The changes and symptoms that occur during menopause can cause significant stress and anxiety, which could potentially lead to more frequent or severe rosacea flare-ups.
+It’s also worth noting that stress is a well known trigger for both hot flashes and rosacea.
+The changes and symptoms that occur during menopause can cause significant stress and anxiety, which could possibly lead to more frequent or severe rosacea flare-ups.

 Melasma is a condition that causes dark coloured patches on the skin.
 It is usually found on the face.
 Although it can affect anyone, melasma is more common in women.
 It is particularly likely to occur during times of significant hormonal shifts such as pregnancy or menopause.

 Oestrogen and progesterone, have been linked to melanin production.
 Melanin is the pigment responsible for the colour of our skin, hair and eyes.
 It is produced by melanocytes, the pigment producing cells in the skin, which are affected by oestrogen and progesterone.
 When these hormones decrease, as they do during menopause, the melanocytes may over react and produce excess melanin in certain areas.
 This results in the dark patches characteristic of melasma.
 Furthermore, melasma is also often exacerbated by sun exposure.
 This is because UV light from the sun can also stimulate melanocytes.
 During menopause, as the skin thins and loses some of its natural sun protection, it can become more susceptible to the effects of UV light, which can further exacerbate melasma.

 Treatments for Menopause Skin Changes